Backup Solution - Rsnapshot¶

 The size of each of these backups will appear to take up the same amount (or more) of disk space, but this is because of rsnapshot's use of hard links.
 To restore files from yesterday's backup, you would simply copy them back from beta.1's directory structure.

-Each backup is only an incremental backup from the previous run, BUT, because of the use of hard links, each backup directory, contains the file, or the hard-link to the file in whichever directory it actually was backed up in.
+Each backup is only an incremental backup from the previous run, BUT, because of the use of hard links, each backup directory, contains either the file or the hard-link to the file in whichever directory it was actually backed up in.

-So to restore files, you don't have to pick and choose which directory or increment to restore them from, just what time stamp the backup should have.
+So to restore files, you don't have to pick and choose which directory or increment to restore them from, just what time stamp the backup should have that you are restoring.
 It's a great system and uses far less disk space than many other backup solutions.

 Setting The Backup To Run Automatically¶